Sreenath Sreenivasan: Early life

-Sreenivasan was born in Tokyo, Japan, and grew up in USSR, United States, Fiji, and India.
-Sreenivasan's father was a diplomat for the Indian government, which meant his family often relocated.
+Sreenivasan was born in Tokyo, Japan, to Indian Malayali parents T. P. Sreenivasan, Indian former diplomat, and Lekha Sreenivasan, both hailing from Thiruvananthapuram, Kerala, India.
+He grew up in USSR, United States, Fiji, and India.
+His family often relocated due to his father being a diplomat for the Indian government, he later retired.
 He attended kindergarten in Moscow; P.S.
 6, a public elementary school, in Manhattan; Marist Brothers High School in Suva, Fiji; and St. Stephen's College in Delhi, India.
 He received a Master of Science degree in journalism from the Columbia University Graduate School of Journalism in 1993.

 Career

 Sreenivasan was on the faculty of the Columbia University Graduate School of Journalism from 1993 to 2013 as a professor of professional practice.
 His courses at Columbia focused on new media, web design, and social media in the practice of journalism, as well as media entrepreneurship.
 As an adjunct professor in subsequent years, he ran workshops for professional journalists on the advanced use of the Internet and multimedia reporting.

-In 2005, Sreenivasan was appointed Dean of Students at the Journalism School, overseeing student-oriented programs.
+In 2005, Sreenivasan was appointed dean of students at the journalism school, overseeing student-oriented programs.
 He is the former advisor to the school's chapter of the Society of Professional Journalists and won the David Eshelman Award for Outstanding Campus Advisor in 1998.
-In 2008, he was named Dean of Student Affairs, supervising admissions, student services and career services at the school.
-On July 11, 2012, Columbia University named Sreenivasan its first Chief Digital Officer.
+In 2008, he was named dean of student affairs, supervising admissions, student services and career services at the school.
+On July 11, 2012, Columbia University named Sreenivasan its first chief digital officer.

 Sreenivasan was appointed the Metropolitan Museum of Art's Chief Digital Officer in August 2013.
 In this role he supervised 70 employees throughout the museum.

 Sreenivasan helped found SAJA, the South Asian Journalists Association, a group of more than 1,000 journalists of South Asian origin in the U.S. and Canada.
 He was the association's first president and continues to sit on its board, while also serving as an editor and writer of SAJAforum, one of the most widely read South Asian news and analysis blogs.
 He was also named by "UNITY: Journalists of Color" in a seed list of one of the 100 top journalists of the century.